By Peter Macharia, Edited by Heidi Thulin

 “And the world will know you are my disciples if you are one” (John 17:20-23).
 Perhaps the unreached Muslim people groups have been waiting for a united, massive movement of international Jesus-followers to recognize and acknowledge the power of the Cross, to be unified in their mission, and to bring the gospel to the coastal unreached people groups.
 I don’t know about you, but I’m ready to give it a try.

-More articles in this series on African Mobilization:
+More stories in this series on African Mobilization: